 Flowers opening a bright pink, slowly becoming more blue with age, stud the hairy, bristly stems, which arise from a compact overwintering rosette in earliest spring.
-This plant makes a tidy but sprawling mound that is best grown hard on a dry bank, or in sand, where it will produce a maximum amount of flower.
+This plant makes a tidy but sprawling mound that is best grown on a dry bank, or in sand, where it will produce a maximum amount of flowers.
 It is native to western and southern Europe and is quite rare in the UK.

 Sow seeds anytime from late winter onwards, and they do best sown where actually needed, in a well-drained, sheltered spot.
 Or sow in a seed tray in early spring onto a soil-based compost.
 No artificial heat is needed, just good light.
 Seedlings usually appear in 2 to 4 weeks.
 Pot on into a small pot before planting out in a well-drained sheltered spot, or a large container that may be taken inside.
 Plants usually flower 12 to 24 months after sowing, and may often vary in habit and flower colour as we have many species growing here, and very many busy bees....